 Sit down and write out a list, and if you are like me, stick to it.
 I'm easily distracted by sweets.
 Veggies?
 Not so much.
 So I plan on staying away from the bakery, cookie aisle, and ice cream freezers.
 I don't write any of those items down.
 I only list the things I really need, and then I stick to it.
 This keeps me from picking up that package of cookies.
 If I don't have them, I can't eat them.

 The list also prevents me from buying too much.
 Limited space means bulk options, while a good deal, don't make much sense.
 I like Miracle Whip, but a gallon jug of it would take up too much space.
 The smaller bottle, while not as economical, saves on space.
 Space I can use for something else.

 Don't Shop Hungry

 As professional truck drivers, our eating schedule can vary, so this can be a little tough.
-However, shopping hungry usually ends up with me buying things that I really thought I needed, but in reality, not only did I not need it, sometimes I don't even really like it.
-Maybe I am just weak, but it also usually ends up with me buying more than I planned on or need. (a list helps with this, but a hungry stomach can make some pretty good arguments for why your list is stupid)
+However, shopping hungry usually ends up with me buying things that I thought I needed, but in reality, not only did I not need it, sometimes I don't even really like it.
+Maybe I am just weak, but it also usually ends up with me buying more than I planned on or need. *A list helps with this, but a hungry stomach can make some pretty good arguments for why your list is silly.

 Try Late Night or Early Morning Hours

 I understand irregular routes, schedules, and H.O.S. regulations don't always allow for this, but when possible, this can save you time and aggravation.
 It also makes it a little easier to figure out where everything is when there aren't people everywhere.
 The parking lot is less crowded too, so navigating it is easier.
-Be courteous and return the cart to a cart rack if you use one.
+Be courteous and return the cart to a cart rack, if you use one.

 What tips do you have?
 Feel free to leave them in the comments below.